 Every pedestrian crossing a roadway at any point other than within a marked crosswalk (e.g., within an unmarked crosswalk at an intersection) shall yield the right-of-way to all vehicles upon the roadway.
 Pedestrians should use utmost caution in crossing a roadway and should cross only at marked crosswalks.

 Pedestrians crossing in areas other than marked crosswalks should do so only after determining that no traffic is coming from any direction and that they can cross safely.
 Students at Metro Campus should use marked crosswalks at each intersection

-If a vehicle breaks down on campus, the driver should call Campus Police Dispatch at (918) 595-8888 and give dispatch personnel the following information:
+If a vehicle breaks down on campus, the driver should call TCC Police Dispatch at (918) 595-8888 and give dispatch personnel the following information:

 - The nature of the problem.